Ankr-network/ankr-docs/docs/Tutorials/how-to-get-started-with-truffle.md

 ---
-title: Create a simple project with Truffle
+title: Simple project with Truffle
 id: simple-truffle
-description:
+---

 Truffle is a development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM
----

 # How to Create a Simple Project with Truffle